rabithakuri/Gesture_to_speech/README.md

 # To execute the program

-install annaconda or u can do it from cmd(crating env)
+install annaconda or u can do it from cmd(creating env)

 ### #1 create first conda environment